 We predominantly teach Nordic Walking on The Downs, Blaise Castle Estate, Ashton Court, Abbots Pool and Leigh Woods.Nordic4 is pleased to hold the Leigh Woods Nordic Walking Teaching License for National Trust and Forestry England.

 “Hello, I am Katie and I am the proud founder of Nordic4.
-A qualified Nordic Walking instructor with 26 years experience teaching in the Primary Sector, I offer a unique combination of high quality teaching practices and technique based learning.
+A National Trainer for INWA and British Nordic Walking, I am a qualified Nordic Walking instructor with 26 years experience teaching in the Primary Sector, I offer a unique combination of high quality teaching practices and technique based learning.
 A PE specialist (working with mainstream, gifted and talented and SEND pupils) for 12 years I enjoy thinking of all the different ways to adapt my teaching to enable walkers of all ages and abilities to achieve and enjoy Nordic Walking."

-“All of my courses, whether adult, child or teen, have the outcome of ensuring each and every individual fulfils their potential and personal goals.
+“All of our courses, whether adult or teen, have the outcome of ensuring each and every individual fulfils their potential and personal goals.
 Teaching walkers in all weathers, taking in the sights, sounds and scents of the different seasons adds a layer of mindfulness too so that all walkers feel that Nordic4 really is “Exercise for the body and relaxation for the mind”

 “Get in touch to see what Nordic Walking with Nordic4 can do for you.”